 WAN Edge Deployment

 CISCO is producing a WAN edge that is mainly introduced in the market.
-CISCO is tech tycoons in the networking world.
-The following are all the deployment options regarding WAN edge.
+CISCO is a tech tycoon in the networking world.
+The following are all the deployment options regarding WAN Edge.

 The automated provisioning method for WAN edge deployment works based on node creations.
 Nodes are created systematically then work is done upon them.
 This dynamically changes the WAN edge fabric.
 For now, all the CICSO SD-WAN edge devices have this installed on them by default.
 The following steps are involved in the deployment using this automated provisioning method: